Volvo’s Nova Bus secures massive order for electric buses in Canada

 The Quebec government’s plan stipulates that public transport companies in the province will only purchase e-buses from 2025 onwards.
 By 2030, 55% of city buses, 65% of school buses, 40% of taxis, and 35% of private cars are to be electrically powered.
 The government of Quebec aims to switch all of its cars, SUVs, vans, and minivans to electric drives by 2030, as well as 25% of its trucks.

-Other Canadian provinces have also seen significant procurement projects for electric buses in recent years.
-For instance, Toronto plans to purchase 340 electric buses, while Calgary aims to procure nearly 300 electric buses in four years.
-In Ottawa, Ontario, up to 350 electric buses are planned for procurement, although these examples concern individual cities rather than an aggregated group order, such as in Quebec.
+In recent years, other Canadian provinces have also seen significant procurement projects for electric buses.
+For instance, Toronto plans to purchase 340 electric buses, while Calgary aims to procure nearly 300 in four years.
+In Ottawa, Ontario, up to 350 electric buses are scheduled for procurement, although these examples concern individual cities rather than an aggregated group order, such as in Quebec.